LCA-CI-fix-benchmark/httpx/docs/compatibility.md

 # Requests Compatibility Guide

-HTTPX aims to be broadly compatible with the `requests` API, although there are a few design differences in places.
+HTTPX aims to be broadly compatible with the `requests` API, although# Content related to compatibility goes herethere are a few design differences in places.

-This documentation outlines places where the API differs...
+Th# # Add information about compatibility heredd content related to compatibility heres documentation outlines places where the API differs...

 ## Redirects